roeegh/Palette/README.md

 <div style="padding-right: 20vw; padding-left: 20vw;">

-# How Palette was made?
+# How Palette was made

 If you are reading this you probably already know what Palette is.
 This is a little write-up/blog of my process and instructions for any developers that want to integrate this feature into their MDC/KFD app.
 If you do end up using this method, crediting me is optional (I will appreciate it tho) but I would at least encourage you to credit [@timac](https://mastodon.social/@timac).
 This discovery would not be possible without his blog about [Reverse engineering the .car file format](https://blog.timac.org/2018/1018-reverse-engineering-the-car-file-format/).